 However, if your lawnmower doesn’t have these features, you should always remove its spark plug before working on its blades.
 Otherwise, the edges might end up lurching forward, cutting your hands in the process.

 There are endless damage possibilities if you run your mower over gravel, while the blades are engaged.
 However, if you have a gravel walkway in your garden, you should only mow when there is no one around and be as careful and precise as possible.

 Accidents can happen to anyone, and if you happen to slip and fall, make sure to release the mower first.
 If you pull it back as you mow and you happen to trip on something, you risk dragging the lawnmower all over you.
 It will lead to severe body injuries.

 7. Protective Gear

 We’ve already established that you should wear thick, closed-toe footwear while mowing.
 However, several other types of protective gear can ensure lawnmower safety.
 Protective goggles are always a great idea, especially if you mow around gravel.
+One of the most overlooked gear when operating lawn mowers and other power tools is hearing protection.
+“No matter how unlikely or far away hearing loss may seem to you, the consequences are never worth the risk.
+That is why everyone should invest in some high-quality ear muffs if they work with loud noise regularly”, as quoted by tool expert Bob Robinson.
 You should also wear close-fitting farming gloves and clothes.
 Another thing to consider is the noise made by the mower.